redhat-developer/vscode-java/README.md

 * `java.completion.guessMethodArguments` : When set to true, method arguments are guessed when a method is selected from as list of code assist proposals.
 * `java.completion.enabled` : Enable/disable code completion support.
 * `java.configuration.checkProjectSettingsExclusions`: Checks if the extension-generated project settings files (`.project`, `.classpath`, `.factorypath`, `.settings/`) should be excluded from the file explorer.
 Defaults to `true`.
+* `java.foldingRange.enabled`: Enable/disable smart folding range support.
+If disabled, it will use the default indentation-based folding range provided by VS Code.
+* `java.maven.downloadSources`: Enable/disable eager download of Maven source artifacts.
+* `java.codeGeneration.hashCodeEquals.useInstanceof`: Use 'instanceof' to compare types when generating the hashCode and equals methods.
+Defaults to `false`.
 * `java.codeGeneration.hashCodeEquals.useJava7Objects`: Use Objects.hash and Objects.equals when generating the hashCode and equals methods.
 This setting only applies to Java 7 and higher.
 Defaults to `false`.
-* `java.codeGeneration.hashCodeEquals.useInstanceof`: Use 'instanceof' to compare types when generating the hashCode and equals methods.
-Defaults to `false`.
-* `java.foldingRange.enabled`: Enable/disable smart folding range support.
-If disabled, it will use the default indentation-based folding range provided by VS Code.

-*New in 0.43.0:*
-* `java.maven.downloadSources`: Enable/disable eager download of Maven source artifacts.
 * `java.codeGeneration.useBlocks`: Use blocks in 'if' statements when generating the methods.
 Defaults to `false`.
 * `java.codeGeneration.generateComments`: Generate method comments when generating the methods.
 Defaults to `false`.
 * `java.codeGeneration.toString.template`: The template for generating the toString method.
 Defaults to `${object.className} [${member.name()}=${member.value}, ${otherMembers}]`.